What’s cooler than cool? Safety! Well, at least when it comes to boat safety and boat insurance.

 Me?
 In a life vest?
 I’d be the laughing stock of the Yacht Club.

 While none of us like to talk about it, accidents do happen while boating.
 According to data from the U.S. Coast Guard, there were 4,463 accidents in 2016, with 701 fatalities.
 While this may seem like a small number for the amount of boats on the water every year, these accidents resulted in a whopping $49 Million in property damage losses, a staggering fee considering the number of accidents.
+Some simple boat safety tips might really help get those numbers down.
+But how?

 How can we minimize our risks, especially from drowning, and hopefully save our valuable watercraft in the process?